 Interpersonal and group communication

 Interpersonal communication involves direct exchanges between individuals.
 It allows immediate feedback and emotional nuance.
-In group communication, group members interact face-to-face, and it typically involves three or more people working toward a shared goal, making it more intentional than casual conversation.
+In group communication, members interact face-to-face and typically work toward a shared goal, making it more intentional than casual conversation.
 Group communication introduces dynamics like power, alignment, and shared goals.

 Clear roles, active facilitation, and psychological safety make group communication more productive.